-This research aimed to investigate if the reliability of the visual odometry process could be improved by continuously adapting the camera angle by means of a virtual dynamical model.
-ROVIO was used as the VO algorithm for this investigation.
-By means of a series of preliminary experiments, potential pitfalls of ROVIO were analysed.
+Research sub-question 2 was answered by means of a series of preliminary experiments.
+Through these experiments potential pitfalls of ROVIO were analysed.
 ROVIO depends on both visual and IMU data.
 It was shown that a significant disturbance to either of these data streams resulted in a significant drift in the motion estimation.
 A dependency of ROVIO on feature-rich environments in an intermediate distance range was demonstrated.